NY 2015 Awards Recipients – Conference A (available after the conference)

 Japan – 31 votes / (10 committees * 8 sessions) = total score of 39% = Distinguished Delegation

 Switzerland – 2 votes / (3 committees * 8 sessions) = total score of 8%

 United States – 20 votes / (10 committees * 8 sessions) = total score of 25% = Honorable Mention

-The total awards scores are listed, without school or country names, by the NCCA Executive Director and from that list, the Director-General determines the cutoff for each awards category.
+The total awards scores are listed, without school or country names, by the NCCA Executive Director and from that list, the Deputy Secretary-General determines the cutoff for each awards category.
 School names are then matched with their scores and certificates are printed.
 All awards are distributed during closing ceremonies.

 On each of the awards sheets, the Director and AD will list 10% of the total committee attendance or three delegations, (whichever number is greater) for awards recognition.
 For example, the number of delegates compromising 10% of the General Assembly is 19.